 The Circular Electron-Positron Collider (CEPC), proposed by the Chinese particle physics community, is one of such possible facilities.
-The CEPC will be housed in a tunnel with a circumference about 100 km and will operate at a center-of-mass energy of $\sqrt{s} \sim 240$ GeV, which maximizes the Higgs boson production cross section through the $e^+e^- \to ZH$ process.
+The CEPC will be housed in a tunnel with a circumference about 100 km and will operate at a center-of-mass energy of $\sqrt{s} \sim 240$ GeV, which maximizes the Higgs boson production cross section through the $e^+e^- \rightarrow ZH$ process.
 At the CEPC, in contrast to the LHC, Higgs boson candidate events can be identified through a technique known as the recoil mass method without tagging its decays.
 Therefore, Higgs boson production can be disentangled from its decay in a model independent way.
 Moreover, the cleaner environment at a lepton collider allows much better exclusive measurement of Higgs boson decay channels.
 All of these give the CEPC impressive reach in probing Higgs boson properties.
-For example, with an integrated luminosity of 5 ab-1, over one million Higgs bosons will be produced.
-With this sample, the CEPC will be able to measure the Higgs boson coupling to the Z boson with an accuracy of 0.25%

-[update], more than a factor of 10 better than the High Luminosity (HL)-LHC.
+With the expected integrated luminosity of $5.6 \,\mathrm{ab}^{-1}$ , over one million Higgs bosons will be produced.
+With this sample, the CEPC will be able to measure the Higgs boson coupling to the Z boson with an accuracy of 0.25%, more than a factor of 10 better than the High Luminosity (HL)-LHC.
 Such a precise measurement gives the CEPC unprecedented reach into interesting new physics scenarios which are very difficult to probe at the LHC.
 The CEPC also has strong capability in detecting Higgs boson invisible decay.
-For example, with 5 ab-1, it can improve the accuracy of the measurement of invisible decay branching ratio to 0.14% [update here, do we really mean invisible decay?].
+It is sensitive to the invisible decay branching ratio down to 0.30%.
 In addition, it is expected to have good sensitivities to exotic decay channels which are swamped by backgrounds at the LHC.
-It is also important to stress that an e^+e^- Higgs factory can perform model independent measurement of the Higgs boson width.
+It is also important to stress that an $e^+e^-$ Higgs factory can perform model independent measurement of the Higgs boson width.
 This unique feature in turn allows for model independent determination of the Higgs boson couplings.

-This paper documents the first studies of a precision Higgs boson physics program at the CEPC.
+This paper documents the first studies of a precision Higgs boson physics program at the CEPC and serves as a supporting document to the CEPC Conceptual Design Report [?].
 It is organized as follows: Section 2 briefly summarizes the collider and detector performance parameters assumed for the studies.
-Section 5 describes individual Higgs boson measurements including the methodology and results from simulation studies.
-Section 6 discusses the combination of individual measurements and the extraction of Higgs boson coupling parameters.
-Finally the implications of these measurements are discussed in Section.
-8.
+Section 3 gives an overview of relevant $e^+e^-$ collision processes and Monte Carlo simulations.
+Sections 4 and 5 describe inclusive and exclusive Higgs boson measurements.
+Section 6 discusses the combined analysis to extract Higgs boson production and decay properties.
+Section 7 interprets the results in the coupling and effective theory frameworks.
+Section 8 estimates the reaches in the test of Higgs boson spin/CP properties and in constraining the exotic decays of the Higgs boson based on previously published phenomenological studies.
+Finally the implications of all these measurements are discussed in Section 9.

-7 2 CEPC Detector Concept
+2 CEPC Detector Concept

-58 2.1 The CEPC operating scenarios
+2.1 The CEPC operating scenarios

-- The CEPC is designed to operate as a Higgs factory at $\sqrt{s} \sim 240 250$ GeV and as a Z factory at $\sqrt{s} = 91.2$ GeV.
+The CEPC is designed to operate as a Higgs factory at $\sqrt{s} = 240$ GeV and as a Z factory at $\sqrt{s} = 91.2$ GeV.
 It will also perform WW threshold scans around $\sqrt{s} = 161$ GeV.
-Table 2.1 shows potential CEPC operating scenarios and the expected numbers of H, W and Z bosons produced in these scenarios. - Table 1.
+Table 1 shows potential CEPC operating scenarios and the expected numbers of H, W and Z bosons produced in these scenarios.

+Table 1.
 CEPC operating scenarios and the numbers of Higgs, W and Z bosons produced.
 The integrated luminosity and the event yields assume two interaction points.